-The Director of Research will support the Chief of Party (CoP) and Deputy Chief of Party (DCoP) to provide technical design advice to ensure that a replicable approach for connecting population-level measurement of common resilience outcomes to the work of diverse contributing actors is achieved.
+The Director of Research (DoR) will support the Chief of Party (CoP) for overall program’s research objectives to provide technical design advice to ensure that a replicable approach for connecting population-level measurement of common resilience outcomes to the work of diverse contributing actors is achieved.
 The Director of Research will develop sophisticated tools for the measurement of population-wide resilience capacities.
 In partnership with the CoP and DCoP, the Director of Research will be responsible for collaboratively designing and implementing large-scale mixed-method studies, and will successfully lead with a Recurrent Monitoring Systems approach.
-In close partnership with the Activity’s DCoP, the Director of Research will integrate learning and adaptive management systems in support of the overall program goal, utilizing human-centered design approaches.
+Furthermore, in close partnership with the Activity’s DCoP and the MEL Manager, the Director of Research will integrate learning and adaptive management systems in support of the overall program goal, utilizing human-centered design approaches.

 Essential Job Responsibilities